-Applications must pass threshold and achieve at least % of the total points to be eligible to be considered for funding.
-All eligible applications will be divided into Retrofit applications and Adding Units applications, then sorted from highest score to lowest score, with any scores that are tied separated by tiebreakers: first, by the Qualifying Finance Assistance preference; second, by Leveraging (grant request amount per , with the lower amount receiving preference); then by the Florida Job Creation preference; and finally by assigned lottery number.
+Applications must pass threshold and achieve at least \\\\% of the total points to be eligible to be considered for funding.
+All eligible applications will be sorted by county size (small county, medium county, large county).
+Then within each county size, applications will be sorted from highest score to lowest score, with any scores that are tied separated, first by leveraging (grant request amount per Unit, with the lower amount receiving preference), then by job creation preference, and finally by assigned lottery number.

-- \$500,000 will be used to fund Retrofit applications ("Retrofit Funding") - \$3.5 million will be used to fund Adding Units applications ("Adding Units Funding")
+- \$920,000 will be used to fund small county applications ("Small County Funding") - \$4,870,000 will be used to fund medium county applications ("Medium County Funding") - \$4,210,000 will be used to fund large county applications ("Large County Funding")

 All applications will be subjected to the Funding Test.
-The Funding Test means that Retrofit applications will be selected for funding only if there is enough Retrofit Funding available to fully fund the request amount, and Adding Units applications will be selected for funding only if there is enough Adding Units Funding available to fully fund the request amount.
+Funding Test means that small county applications will be selected for funding only if there is enough Small County Funding available to fully fund the applicant request amount; medium county applications will be selected for funding only if there is enough Medium County Funding available to fully fund the request amount and large county applications will be selected for funding only if there is enough Large County Funding available to fully fund the request amount.

-Funding will be limited to one (1) application per county (County Test) for each pot of grant funds, unless the only eligible applications that can meet the Funding Test are located in a county that has already been awarded.
+Funding will be limited to one (1) application per county (County Test), unless the only eligible applications that can meet the Funding Test are located in a county that has already been awarded.
 This exception is further outlined below.

-Funding selection will start with the Retrofit applications.
-The first application selected for funding will be the highest scoring eligible Retrofit application.
-After the first application is selected for funding, the next highest scored eligible Retrofit application(s) that can pass the County Test and Funding Test will be selected for funding.
+Funding selection will start with small county applications, move to medium county applications and then to large county applications.
+The first application considered for funding will be the highest scoring eligible small county application.
+After the first application is selected for funding, the next highest scored eligible small county application that can pass the County Test and Funding Test will be selected for funding.

-If a Retrofit application cannot meet the Funding Test, the next lower ranked Retrofit application will be considered (also subject to the County Test and Funding Test).
+If an eligible small county application cannot meet the County Test and Funding Test, the next lower ranked eligible small county application will be considered (also subject to the same tests).